resourceguru/api-docs/endpoints/reports.md

 Key | Type | Description
 --- | --- | ---
-booked | integer | Time booked in minutes for this Resource. unbooked | integer | Time unbooked in minutes for this Resource. availability | integer | Availability in minutes for this Resource: `booked + unbooked`.
+name | string | Name of this Resource. image | string | Image of this Resource. booked | integer | Time booked in minutes for this Resource. unbooked | integer | Time unbooked in minutes for this Resource. availability | integer | Availability in minutes for this Resource: `booked + unbooked`.